Area360 logo

 Area overview

-On average Wakefield has high deprivation and very high crime levels, with around 105 crimes per 1,000 residents per year.
+On average Wakefield has high deprivation and very high crime levels, with around 105 crimes per 1,000 residents per year, in line with the Yorkshire and The Humber average of 113 per 1,000.
 Approximately 19.1% of homes in this area are social housing provided by a local council or housing association.
 The average income per household in Wakefield is £45,417 per year.
-There are 159 schools in Wakefield: 113 primary (10 Outstanding and 88 Good) and 18 secondary (4 Outstanding and 11 Good).
-Wakefield is home to around 353,370 people, with a population density of about 1,043.6 per km2.
+There are 131 schools in Wakefield: 113 primary (10 Outstanding and 88 Good) and 18 secondary (4 Outstanding and 11 Good).
+Wakefield is home to around 353,370 people, with a population density of about 1,043.6 per km².

 Crime rate